CampbellHarris02/neptune/README.md

     every hour run the following loop below

 centroids.py
-    refresh our centroids
+    refresh our centroids and get ranked list of potential orders

-ranking.py
-    rank the coins by its current "bin probability score" from centroids

 orders.py
     filter the good times to trade by the bad times to trade (bin score cut off at 90%)